RichCherng/WorldMap/README.md

 ## 🎯 Features Demonstrated

-1. **Full-stack Integration**: Seamless communication between React and Spring Boot
+1. **Full-stack Integration**: Seamless communication between React and Jetty/JAX-RS backend
+2. **Chinese Flashcard Learning**: Interactive flashcards with vocabulary management
+3. **Firebase/Firestore Integration**: Real-time data persistence with fallback to mock data
+4. **Dependency Injection**: Google Guice for clean, testable architecture
+5. **Protocol Buffers**: Type-safe API contracts with code generation
+6. **REST API**: JSON endpoints with CRUD operations consumed by React
-2. **Single JAR Deployment**: Deploy both frontend and backend as one artifact
+7. **Single JAR Deployment**: Deploy both frontend and backend as one artifact
-3. **Client-side Routing**: React Router with server-side fallback
+8. **Client-side Routing**: React Router with server-side fallback
-4. **REST API**: JSON endpoints consumed by React
-5. **Modern Build System**: Gradle + Node.js plugin integration
+9. **Modern Build System**: Gradle + Node.js plugin + Protobuf integration
-6. **Development Workflow**: Separate dev servers with proxy configuration
+10. **Development Workflow**: Separate dev servers with proxy configuration

 ## 🛠️ Customization

 ### Adding New React Routes

-1. Create a new component in `frontend/src/components/`
+1. Create a new component in `frontend/src/components/` or `frontend/src/Pages/`
-2. Add the route in `App.js`
+2. Add the route in `App.tsx`
-3. Update `HomeController.java` to include the new route in the mapping
+3. Jetty automatically serves `index.html` for unmatched routes

 ### Adding New API Endpoints

-1. Add methods to `ApiController.java` or create new controller classes
+1. Create a new controller class in `src/main/java/com/worldmap/controller/`
+2. Annotate with `@Path`, `@Singleton`, and JAX-RS annotations (`@GET`, `@POST`, etc.)
-2. Use the `/api/` prefix for API routes
+3. Use the `/api/` prefix for API routes (configured in servlet mapping)
+4. Inject dependencies via `@Inject` constructor parameter with Guice
-3. React can call these endpoints using axios
+5. React can call these endpoints using the service layer pattern

+### Adding Protobuf Definitions

+1. Create `.proto` files in the `proto/` directory
+2. Define messages and services using proto3 syntax
+3. Run `gradle generateProto` to generate Java classes
+4. Generated classes will be in `build/generated/source/proto/main/java/`
+5. Use generated classes for type-safe API development

 ### Styling